tshoniunathi/AWS-ReStart-Journey/README.md

 -
 ---

+## 💾 Labs
+These are the links some of the labs.

+Cloud Foundations
+- Launching an  EC2

+Linux
+- Managing File Permissions:
+- Bash Cell Scripting:
+-
+Databases
+ - Build a database- interact with DB using an App:
+ - Introduction to Amazon DynamoDB:
+ - Build and access an RDS server:

+## 🖇️ Links to Projects
+- **Lab 1:** Hosting a static website in S3:

+---

 ## 📝 Summaries
 Full detailed notes on each topic can be found in the dedicated folder (Notes) within this Repository.